3D Slicer

 3D Slicer (Slicer) is a free and open source software package for image analysis and scientific visualization.
 Slicer is used in a variety of medical applications, including autism, multiple sclerosis, systemic lupus erythematosus, prostate cancer, lung cancer, breast cancer, schizophrenia, orthopedic biomechanics, COPD, cardiovascular disease and neurosurgery.

 About

 3D Slicer is a free open source software (BSD-style license) that is a flexible, modular platform for image analysis and visualization.
 3D Slicer is extended to enable development of both interactive and batch processing tools for a variety of applications.

 3D Slicer provides image registration, processing of DTI (diffusion tractography), an interface to external devices for image guidance support, and GPU-enabled volume rendering, among other capabilities.
-3D Slicer has a modular organization that allows the addition of new functionality and provides a number of generic features not available in competing tools.
+3D Slicer has a modular organization that allows the addition of new functionality and provides a number of generic features.

 The interactive visualization capabilities of 3D Slicer include the ability to display arbitrarily oriented image slices, build surface models from image labels, and hardware accelerated volume rendering.
 3D Slicer also supports a rich set of annotation features (fiducials and measurement widgets, customized color maps).